jbrechtel/blog/_posts/2012-09-08-scala-landscape.markdown

 ### Build tools
 [Zinc, Scala incremental compiler](https://github.com/typesafehub/zinc)

 For a while SBT was the only reasonable option to use for Scala because otherwise compilation times were slow for medium-large codebases.
 SBT is fast because it has an incremental compiler.
-Recently SBT's incremental compiler was been extracted to a separate, standalone library that other build tools can use.
+Recently SBT's incremental compiler was extracted to a separate, standalone library that other build tools can use.
 The Scala plugin for Maven uses it and I believe Gradle does as well.
 So as far as I know, today the good options for building are SBT, Maven, and I think Gradle.

 ### SBT
 [SBT Getting started](https://github.com/harrah/xsbt/wiki/Getting-Started-Welcome)